-initial mask with the Masking Bug tool, then refined with the Masking Brush's Perfect Brush option and the Refine Mask brush.
-The Show Mask option has been turned on, so you can see where the effect has been masked out (shown in red).
+created an initial mask with the Masking Brush, refined it with the Masking Brush's Perfect Brush option and the Refine Mask brush.
+The Show Mask option has been turned on, so you can see where the effect has been masked out for this particular filter (shown in red).